Trustees’ legacy: From Boston to Buttermere

 Lessons for INTO members

 Climate adaptation and carbon: From salt marsh restoration to rewilding Beaver Brook, climate resilience and carbon strategies are central.
-There is appetite to explore policy connections, biodiversity credits and carbon markets across the network.
+There is appetite to explore policy connections, biodiversity credits and carbon markets across the INTO network.

 Interpretation that includes everyone: Sites of Enslavement, Indigenous perspectives and women’s stories are being centred more intentionally.
 RISE and Reading the Room offer practical entry points and case studies for members.